Meaning of Stainless Steel Grade Number:

-What does stainless steel grade number represent?
+What does a stainless steel grade number signify?

 Related reading: Stainless Steel Grades: The Ultimate Guide

 1. Classification description of China’s steel grade representation method

 - The carbon content in the steel grade is expressed as a percentage to the thousandth.

 For instance, the “2” in 2Cr13 indicates that the average carbon content of the steel is 2% (i.e. 0.2%).